MELScience/blog.melscience.com/en/2015-06-01-what-did-just-make-Australia-shores-glow-blue.md

 publish-status: published

 ---
-Recently, the residents of Tasmania — the island located off the Australia’s southern coast — witnessed an <a href="http://www.australiangeographic.com.au/topics/science-environment/2015/05/bioluminescence-sea-sparkles-in-tasmania/1">amazing phenomenon </a>.
+Recently, the residents of the Australian island Tasmania witnessed an <a href="http://www.australiangeographic.com.au/topics/science-environment/2015/05/bioluminescence-sea-sparkles-in-tasmania/1">amazing phenomenon </a>.
 The water in River Derwent turned brilliant blue, thanks to the millions of dinoflagellates – bioluminescent plankton that glows when disturbed.
 This article will explain you what bioluminescence is and how living organisms, including dinoflagellates, use it.

 <!-- more -->